mrakgr/Tutorials/theano_install.md

 On my system they are `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.5\lib\x64` and `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.5\include` respectively.

-5) Optionally, you might also want to get OpenBLAS for much better performance on the CPU as well.
+5) Optionally, you might also want to get OpenBLAS for much better performance on the CPU as well. **UPDATE: Actually, Anaconda comes with Intel's MKL so this part is not necessary, but might be useful to know.
+You might want to make `make` functional on Windows so you can run Linux style makefiles.**

 I am going to describe the hard way of installing it first for educational purposes.